Strategy (Resource Allocation)

 Figure 1: Strategic Thinking and Planning

-Figure 1: Strategic Thinking and Planning Diagram showing a truth point ‘P’ defined by a policy.
+Strategic Thinking and Planning Diagram showing a truth point ‘P’ defined by a policy.
 Point P is the desired strategic plan for both individual and public benefit.
 It is mobile, depending on the priorities.
 Pins A and B are dynamic, representing IS (individual benefits) and PS (public benefits), and are typically established by SOPs (standard operating procedures) or rules.
-Designed strategy Point P must be within sector OAB.
+Designed strategy: Point P must be within sector OAB.

 Strategic Thinking and planning